 In 22 years of Real Estate Sales, I’ve helped hundreds of Buyers’ from all parts of the United States, Canada, and Europe.
 The internet has made meeting people from around the world a simple process.
 With that said, building a relationship after initial contact isn’t so simple.
 Building rapport and trust take time.
-When choosing a Real Estate Salesperson taking your time, ask the right questions; building rapport should be the first order of business.
-Even when being referred to a REALTOR by a friend or relative the same steps should be taken.
+When choosing a Real Estate Salesperson, taking your time, ask the right questions; building rapport should be the first order of business.
+Even when referred to a REALTOR by a friend or relative, the same steps should be taken.

 I’ve found that finding listings close to a Buyer’s wants and needs is key to success.
 How many bedrooms and bathrooms, floor plan, garage space, parcel size, architectural design, pool or no pool, school districts, beach access, vicinity to golf courses, boat launching facilities, restaurants, shopping centers, and access to a freeway are just a few examples of a Buyers wants and needs?
 Good open dialog between Buyer and agent makes all the difference.

 Qualified Buyers receive the most attention and are first to capitalize on opportunities when making offers.
 Nothing stings quite like missing out on a property you find because finances aren’t prepared properly.
 If financing a purchase making sure your offer is accompanied by a letter of pre-qualification to procure financing.
 On the other hand, if paying cash, you want to speak with asset managers to confirm funds are available within the time set on a purchase agreement.
 Be prepared to provide a Seller with proof of funds when it’s requested.
-A letter from institution managing funds stating they hold sufficient amount to satisfy purchase agreement is typically enough to satisfy a Seller.
+A letter from institutions managing funds stating they hold a sufficient amount to satisfy the purchase agreement is typically enough to satisfy a Seller.